 - A customer generates a callback request from a Web page.
-For details, see [Section 13.3.3, "Configuring the Web callback settings", on page 295](#).
+For details, see [Section 13.3.3, "Configuring the Web callback settings", on page 295](#). - OpenScape Contact Center automatically imports a list of callbacks to be scheduled.
+For details, see [Section 13.5, "On the Actions menu, click Find Now.Importing callbacks from an outbound list", on page 299](#).

-NOTE: We recommend that you configure callback-specific agents in a separate UCD group on the communication platform to prevent unwanted backup routing.
+NOTE: We recommend that you configure callback-specific agents in a separate ACD group, UCD group, hunt group, or ACD queue on the communication platform (depending on the type of platform) to prevent unwanted backup routing.